 I wrote earlier this week about the seemingly rampant disease we have these days of being so busy.
 There are some serious costs to always being busy, not the least of which is missing out on living an intentional life according to our values and goals.
-I firmly believe that focusing on the essentials, as Greg McKeown tells us in his brilliant book Essentialism, is key to living a meaningful life and meeting your goals.
-Taking quiet time to sit down and set our values, goals, habits, and schedule, and then organizing and simplifying our schedule, habits and our environments to support those values and goals will help us get and stay on track to a highly productive yet less busy life.
+I firmly believe that focusing on the essentials, as Greg McKeown tells us in his brilliant book Essentialism, is key to living a meaningful life and meeting goals.
+Taking quiet time to sit down and set our values and goals, and then organizing and simplifying our schedule, habits and our environments to support those values and goals will help us get and stay on track to a highly productive yet less busy life.

-The point of being organized and living more simply isn't to be rigid or perfect, or to do less or be less ambitious.
+The point of being less busy and living simply isn't to do less or be less ambitious.
 It's to make your unique life more effective and enjoyable, and allow you better flow and focus so that you can actually achieve more - but more of what's truly important to you.